Meet Our Veterinarians & Staff:

 Dr. Karen Halligan

-A native of San Diego, California, Dr. Halligan double majored in theater and zoology while performing in animal shows at the San Diego Zoo.
-In 1989, after graduating from veterinary school at the University of California, Davis, Doc became acutely aware of the tremendous pet overpopulation problem and the need to better educate the public about animal health issues.
-Seeking to give a voice to animals and help pet parents everywhere, she moved to Los Angeles in 1993 and began to passionately lobby on animal welfare issues.
+A native of San Diego, Calif., she double-majored in theater and zoology while performing in animal shows at the San Diego Zoo.
+In 1989, after graduating from the University of California, Davis, Doc became acutely aware of the tremendous pet overpopulation problem and seeking to give a voice to animals and help pet parents everywhere, she moved to Los Angeles in 1993 and began to passionately lobby on animal- welfare issues.

 Dr. Jarrod Moss